bluesoft/bluesoft-stream-processor/README.md

     )
 ```

-The Join instruction will store the same type until it changes and pass on to the next instruction.
+The Join instruction will store the same type until and pass on to the next instruction.
 ```java
 public class Join extends TypedInstruction<Record> {